stevenericboyette/ISCS/README.md

 Icarus Starship Command Simulator is based on the Doom 3 source code which was released under GNU GPL-3.0-or-later.

-The game assets are currently not open source but if you would like to try the game out (and see your changes actually in the game) then you can buy the game here: https://store.steampowered.com/app/620170/Icarus_Starship_Command_Simulator/
+The game assets are currently not open source but if you would like to try the game out (and see your changes in the game) then you can buy the game here: https://store.steampowered.com/app/620170/Icarus_Starship_Command_Simulator/

 The game runs on at least Windows Vista/7/8.1/10/11.